berkcansavur/appalaizer/README.md

 - **AI-Powered Analysis:** Analyzes your code using OpenAI's GPT models.
 - **Interactive CLI:** Offers an easy-to-use command-line interface.
 - **Flexible and Extensible:** Compatible with various project structures and languages.
+- **Global Scope (Not only nodejs project):** It can be used in any environment where nodejs and npm are installed.
+If installed globally, it can be used with bash commands from the terminal.
+In other words, it provides file and directory analysis in general scope.

 ## Usage